Joel Selwood: 2007

+2008

 Selwood continued to establish himself as a key player in the Geelong midfield during the 2008 AFL season, helping the Cats achieve a record-equalling 21-win season and secure the McClelland Trophy for the second successive year.
-Selwood also claimed the third-longest all-time winning streak by an individual player in VFL/AFL history; 25 successive wins before a mid-season loss to Collingwood.
+Selwood also claimed the third-longest all-time winning streak by an individual player in VFL/AFL history: 25 successive wins before a mid-season loss to Collingwood.
 His standout season was rewarded when he was selected to play for Victoria in the AFL Hall of Fame Tribute Match all-star game.
-In gaining selection for the Victorian team, Selwood, aged 19, became the youngest player to represent "The Big V" in more than 12 years.
+In gaining selection for the Victorian team, Selwood, aged 19, became the youngest player to represent "The Big V" in more than 12 years (although the game itself had not been played in 9 years).
 He was also selected for the preliminary 2008 All-Australian squad, placed sixth for the Leigh Matthews Trophy as the AFLPA Most Valuable Player, and finished third in voting for the Robert Rose Most Courageous Player Award.
 Selwood also polled 19 votes in the Brownlow Medal, awarded to the "best and fairest" player in the AFL, to place fifth overall, and second among his teammates.
 Selwood's consistency and performances over his first two seasons was also recognised by the AFL Coaches Association, who awarded him the Best Young Player Award.
-Geelong qualified for the finals series and progressed to the Grand Final for the second consecutive year, but were defeated by Hawthorn.
-Selwood's performance in the final, during which he gathered 29 disposals—including a team-high nine contested possessions—six marks, six tackles, and six inside 50s, were recognised as he placed fourth in Norm Smith Medal voting for best afield in the Grand Final.
+Geelong qualified for the finals series and progressed to the Grand Final for the second consecutive year, but they were defeated by Hawthorn.
+Selwood's performance in the Grand Final, during which he gathered 29 disposals—including a team-high nine contested possessions—six marks, six tackles, and six inside-50s, were recognised as he placed fourth in Norm Smith Medal voting for best afield in the Grand Final.

-Selwood's year, during which he averaged more than 25 disposals, 4 marks, and 4 tackles per game, was also rewarded with a top five finish in the Carji Greeves Medal (Geelong's Best and Fairest).
+Selwood's year, during which he averaged more than 25 disposals, 4 marks, and 4 tackles per game, was also rewarded with a top-five finish in the Carji Greeves Medal (Geelong's Best and Fairest).
 He finished the season ranked within the top ten in the league for possessions (613), disposals per game (25.5), and handpasses (327).
-His total of 63 free kicks earned during the season was also the highest recorded since the AFL began in 1990, breaking the previous record of 54 set by Luke Darcy five years earlier.
+His total of 63 free kicks earned during the season was also the highest recorded since the AFL era began in 1990, breaking the previous record of 54 set by Luke Darcy five years earlier.

 With his rookie contract due to expire, concern mounted during the year over Geelong's ability to retain Selwood beyond the season.
 With almost half of their premiership-winning team out of contract, Geelong could only offer contracts paying significantly less than other clubs.
 However, Selwood signed a new two-year deal with the club, citing "club success and future opportunities" as his reasons for accepting the reduced salary.